 How much can I expect to pay for income protection insurance?

-The cost of income protection insurance will vary from company to company but I have shown below some examples to give an idea of the likely monthly cost.
+The cost of income protection insurance will vary from company to company but I have shown some examples below to give an idea of the likely monthly cost.

-Monthly cost of £1,500 income protection insurance
+Cost of £1,500 monthly income protection insurance benefit

-The above rates are a general guide and based on someone working in a clerical position who has no pre-existing medical conditions and is a non-smoker.
+The above rates are a general guide and are based on someone working in a clerical position who has no pre-existing medical conditions and is a non-smoker.
 Costs vary for the reasons stated above.
 To get a personal quote I strongly recommend using the service detailed below.

 What factors affect the cost of income protection insurance?